What KOC Marketing Is, and How to Get Started – HI-COM

-KOCs (Key Opinion Customers) are a potential salve to the wounds of any tired marketing executive.
-While KOL marketing could be described as a blunt, brute-force approach to getting a campaign engaged with – shelling out cash to gain a huge hit of exposure – KOC marketing could be described as a more precise, granular approach – creating a multi-faceted ecosystem that generates brand interest over time.
-If KOL marketing has become the proverbial hammer, KOC marketing might likened to a chisel.
+Enter KOCs, or Key Opinion Customers, a potential salve to the wounds of any tired marketing executive.
+KOC marketing takes the form of product seeding to regular customers who have built a following on the basis of their dependable product reviews.
+While KOL marketing could be described as a blunt, brute-force approach to getting brand engagement – shelling out cash to gain a huge hit of exposure – KOC marketing could be described as a more precise, granular approach – creating a multi-faceted ecosystem that generates brand interest over time.
+If KOL marketing has become the proverbial hammer, KOC marketing might be likened to a chisel.

 What are KOCs?

 Some may liken KOCs to the more traditional idea of brand advocates.
 The friend who always buys Adidas shoes, refusing to wear anything else.
 The auntie who insists that Volvos are the safest cars to drive.
 The local hairdresser who will wax lyrical about how Vidal Sassoon conditioners have always left hair silky smooth.

 How does the term KOC differ from that of brand advocate?
 First of all, when we talk about KOCs, we are implicitly referring to customers who will share their fondness and loyalty for a brand online.
 Second, KOCs are not recruited individually – the goal is to make as many customers into KOCs as possible.
 Third, strategies for KOC marketing involve motivating customers to perform specific high-value actions, but rarely directly telling them to.

 In need of professional help with KOC marketing campaign?
 Check this page out!

 What is the difference between KOL and KOC marketing?